Skip to main content Skip to footer

 Local supermarkets

 Your local supermarkets are a great place for deals on warm meals in their cafes.
-Some supermarkets and restaurants also offer “kids eat free” during school holidays.
-Asda recently launched its in-store £1 meals, which include soup, a roll, and unlimited tea or coffee for people over 60.
+Some supermarkets and restaurants also offer “kids eat free” or reduced cost meals for people aged 60 and over.

 Food banks